OTI Festival 1976: Detailed voting results

-Each participating broadcaster assembled a national jury located in its respective country, composed of five members each.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) assembled a national jury located in its respective country, composed of five members each.
 Each juror gave one vote to its favorite entry and could not vote for the entry representing its own country.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.
+To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.
 This time, the spokespersons of each country were contacted by telephone randomly, not in order of performance.

 The scoreboard

 For the year's edition, Televisa made the first-of-its-kind voting screens for the OTI Festival.
 Located at the left side of the hall, the colored board had twenty different screens, five per row in four rows, using one screen for each of the nineteen countries, and one for the OTI logo.
 Each of the country screens had the name of the country and how many votes they got so far.